arif123456/wp-skill-bar/readme.txt

 Requires at least: 4.4
 Tested up to: 5.8
 Requires PHP: 5.6
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin awesome wordpress progress bar to show skills in percentage at any page or post.
-This skill bar plugin generating a shortcode.
+A WordPress progress bar plugin for showing skills in percentage at any post or  page.
+Progress bar is useful for website owners to show skills.
+The Progress bar plugin adds beautiful progress bars or progress meter by generating a shortcode.
+The Plugin calculates the progress by showing your progress as a percentage and displaying a cool, animated progress bar that shows multiple colors.
+Sleek and polished, this plugin is easy to install, user-friendly, and creates a professional look for your site.

 == Description ==

-This plugin awesome wordpress progress bar to show skills in percentage at any page or post.
+A WordPress progress bar plugin for showing skills in percentage at any post or  page.
+Progress bar is useful for website owners to show skills.
+The Progress bar plugin adds beautiful progress bars or progress meter by generating a shortcode.
+The Plugin calculates the progress by showing your progress as a percentage and displaying a cool, animated progress bar that shows multiple colors.
+Sleek and polished, this plugin is easy to install, user-friendly, and creates a professional look for your site.

+= FEATURES =
+* Quick Installation Process
+* Responsive Design
+* Built with Bootstrap
+* HTML5 supported
+* Unlimited colour Scheme
+* Animation Effects
+* Add or remove the progress bar easily.
+* Add limitless skill bar anywhere in the theme
+* Use via short-codes
+* Highly customized for User Experience
+* Slick Frontend and Backend UI
+* Works with any WordPress theme
+* All browser compatible (edited)

 == Installation ==